Yogesh451333/Titan-Capital-Loan-Process/README.md

     <div class="container">
         <h2>Step 1: Getting Started</h2>
         <h3>Receive Your Invitation</h3>
-        <p>To begin using Titan Capital’s loan application software, you will receive an email invitation with a unique link.</p>
+        <p>To begin using Titan Capital’s loan application software, you’ll first receive an email invitation.
+This invitation contains a unique link that will guide you through the initial setup.</p>
         <ul>
-            <li>Check your email for the invitation from Titan Capital.</li>
+            <li>Check your email for the invitation link sent by Titan Capital.</li>
-            <li>Click the link to start the registration process.</li>
+            <li>Click on the link to start the registration process.</li>
         </ul>

         <h3>Register and Set Up Your Login</h3>
-        <p>Follow the link to create your account and set a secure password for personalized access.</p>
+        <p>After clicking the invitation link, you’ll be prompted to create your account and set a password.
+This ensures that your access is secure and personalized.</p>
         <ul>
-            <li>Enter your details and choose a secure password.</li>
+            <li>Enter your details (name, email, etc.) and choose a secure password.</li>
-            <li>Confirm your details to complete registration.</li>
+            <li>Complete the registration by confirming your details.</li>
         </ul>

         <h3>Log In for the First Time</h3>
-        <p>Use your credentials to log in to the Titan Capital platform.</p>
+        <p>Once registered, you can log in to Titan Capital’s platform using your new credentials.</p>
         <ul>
-            <li>Navigate to the login page.</li>
+            <li>Navigate to the Titan Capital login page.</li>
-            <li>Enter your username and password to access the dashboard.</li>
+            <li>Enter your username and password to access the broker dashboard.</li>
         </ul>

         <h2>Step 2: Starting a New Loan Application</h2>
         <h3>Initiate a New Application</h3>
-        <p>Begin a new loan application from the dashboard.</p>
+        <p>With your account set up, you can now begin a new loan application directly from the dashboard.</p>
         <ul>
-            <li>Click “New Application” and select the type of loan (e.g., Term Loan).</li>
+            <li>Click on “New Application” to start the process.</li>
+            <li>Choose the type of loan application you want to submit (e.g., Term Loan, Business Line of Credit).</li>
+            <li>Select “Term Loan” to proceed.</li>
         </ul>

         <h3>Agree to Terms and Conditions</h3>
-        <p>Review and agree to Titan Capital’s terms and conditions to proceed.</p>
+        <p>Before moving forward, you’ll need to review and agree to Titan Capital’s terms and conditions.</p>
         <ul>
-            <li>Read the terms on-screen.</li>
+            <li>Read the terms and conditions presented on the screen.</li>
-            <li>Click “Agree” to continue.</li>
+            <li>Click “Agree” to confirm and continue.</li>
         </ul>

         <h3>Enter Property Information</h3>
-        <p>Provide details about the property being used as security for the loan.</p>
+        <p>Next, you’ll need to provide details about the property being used as security for the loan.</p>
         <ul>
-            <li>Enter the property address to search the database or manually input details if necessary.</li>
+            <li>Enter the property’s address into the search field provided.</li>
+            <li>The system will automatically search for the property details in our database.</li>
+            <li>If the address is not found, you can manually enter the property details.</li>
+            <li>If the property does not meet our criteria, the loan may be rejected at this stage.</li>
-            <li>Adjust the Loan-to-Value Ratio (LVR) or add another property if needed.</li>
+            <li>You’ll have options to adjust the Loan-to-Value Ratio (LVR) or add another property as additional security.</li>
         </ul>

         <h2>Step 3: Moving Forward with Your Application</h2>
         <h3>Review Property Details and Security Type</h3>
-        <p>Confirm property details and select the type of security.</p>
+        <p>Once the property is accepted, you’ll review and confirm the property details and select the type of security.</p>
         <ul>
-            <li>Verify auto-filled details.</li>
+            <li>Check the details auto-filled by the system.</li>
-            <li>Select the security type from the dropdown menu.
-Applications with “Other” will be reviewed by the Credit Team.</li>
+            <li>Select the appropriate security type from the dropdown menu.</li>
+            <li>If you need to choose “Other” for security type, the application will be sent to the Credit Team for review.</li>
         </ul>

         <h3>Provide Borrower Information</h3>
-        <p>Enter details about the borrower and any additional owners, including financial information.</p>
+        <p>You’ll now enter specific details about the borrower, including financial information.</p>
         <ul>
-            <li>Provide income sources, existing debts, and additional owner details if applicable.</li>
+            <li>Enter borrower information such as income sources and existing debts.</li>
+            <li>If the property is owned by multiple parties, add the additional owners and their details.</li>
-            <li>Include information about lease expiry and mortgage rank.</li>
+            <li>Fill in any remaining details about the property, such as lease expiry and mortgage rank.</li>
         </ul>

         <h2>Step 4: Completing the Loan Application</h2>
         <h3>Upload Required Documents</h3>
-        <p>Upload necessary documents to support your application.</p>
+        <p>With the main details completed, you’ll need to upload the necessary documents to support the application.</p>
         <ul>
-            <li>Submit documents such as the contract of sale, proof of existence, discharge forms, and IDs through the platform.</li>
+            <li>Upload documents such as the contract of sale, proof of existence, discharge forms, and IDs.</li>
+            <li>All documents should be uploaded directly through the software for security and privacy reasons.</li>
         </ul>

         <h3>Final Review and Submission</h3>
-        <p>Review the completed application before submitting it.</p>
+        <p>Before submitting, you’ll have the opportunity to review all the information you’ve entered.</p>
         <ul>
-            <li>Ensure all information is accurate.</li>
+            <li>Carefully review the entire application to ensure accuracy.</li>
-            <li>Click “Submit” to finalize and send your application.</li>
+            <li>Click “Submit” to finalize and send your application to Titan Capital.</li>
         </ul>

         <h3>Immediate Response</h3>
-        <p>Upon submission, you will receive an immediate response:</p>
+        <p>Once submitted, the system will provide an immediate response:</p>
         <ul>
-            <li><strong>Letter of Offer (LOO) Issued:</strong> If approved, an LOO will be provided.</li>
+            <li><strong>Letter of Offer (LOO) Issued:</strong> If approved, you’ll receive an LOO.</li>
-            <li><strong>Rejected:</strong> You will be notified if not approved.</li>
+            <li><strong>Rejected:</strong> If the loan is not approved, you’ll be notified immediately.</li>
-            <li><strong>Pending Credit Review:</strong> The application will be sent to the Credit Team for further review if necessary.</li>
+            <li><strong>Pending Credit Review:</strong> If further review is needed, your application will be sent to the Credit Team.</li>
         </ul>

         <h2>Final Steps</h2>
-        <p>After approval, the final loan amount will be calculated, and all relevant parties will be informed.
-Titan Capital is committed to a smooth and transparent process.</p>
+        <p>If everything is in order and the loan is approved, the final loan amount will be calculated, and all relevant parties will be informed.
+Titan Capital aims to provide a smooth, transparent process that empowers brokers to manage their loan applications efficiently and effectively.</p>

         <a href="#" class="cta-button">Contact Your BDM for Assistance</a>
     </div>